Generalized Out-of-Distribution Detection: A Survey: Generalized OOD Detection

 \subsection{Organization of Remaining Sections}

-In the following sections, we will introduce the methodologies of AD, ND, OSR, OOD detection, and OD, each sub-task in one section.
-For each sub-task, we categorize and introduce the methodologies into the following four groups: \textbf{1) classification-based methods:} methods that largely rely on classifiers; \textbf{2) density-based methods:} detecting OOD by modeling data density; \textbf{3) distance-based methods:} using distance metrics (usually in the feature space) to identify OODs; and \textbf{4) reconstruction-based methods:} methods featured by reconstruction techniques.
-Our following review mainly focuses on summarizing the main ideas of the methodological categories, hoping to provide readers with big pictures for solving OOD-related problems and inspire readers to develop more effective methods.
-A concurrent survey~\cite{salehi2021unified} on reviewing methods under the generalized OOD detection framework provides a detailed explanation of OOD-related methods, greatly complementing our work.
+In this paper, we focus on the methodologies of OOD detection in Section~\ref{sec:ood}, providing a comprehensive overview of the different approaches that have been proposed in the literature.
+We also briefly introduce methodologies for other sub-tasks including AD, ND, OSR, and OD in Section~\ref{sec:others}, to provide readers with a broader understanding of OOD-related problems and inspire the development of more effective methods.
+For each sub-task, we categorize and introduce the methodologies into four groups: \textbf{1) classification-based methods:} methods that largely rely on classifiers; \textbf{2) density-based methods:} detecting OOD by modeling data density; \textbf{3) distance-based methods:} using distance metrics (usually in the feature space) to identify OODs; and \textbf{4) reconstruction-based methods:} methods featured by reconstruction techniques.
+To offer readers further insights from an empirical perspective, we conduct a thorough analysis that provides a fair comparison between representative OOD detection methods and methods from other sub-tasks.
+Additionally, we highlight some of the remaining problems and limitations that exist in the current generalized OOD detection field.
+We conclude this survey with a discussion on the open challenges and opportunities for future research.
+It is worth noting that a concurrent survey~\cite{salehi2021unified} provides a detailed explanation of OOD-related methods, which greatly complements our work.

-\keypoint{Remark: This Survey Highlights OOD Detection Methods} Notice the existence of comprehensive surveys on AD, ND, and OD methodologies in recent years~\cite{anomalysurvey21ieee,anomalyreview20adelaide,anomalysurvey20dsong,anomalysurvey19sydney}, this survey will highlight the overview of OSR and OOD detection methods in complementing the good surveys mentioned above, so that the ordering of the following methodological sections are: OOD detection in Section~\ref{sec:ood}, OSR in Section~\ref{sec:osr}, AD / ND in Section~\ref{sec:anomaly}, and OD in Section~\ref{sec:outlier}.